 - The processor must take appropriate measures to ensure the security of processing;

-- The processor must only engage a sub-processor with the prior consent of the data controller and a written contract;
+- The processor must only engage a sub-processor with the prior consent of the data controller and a written contract.
+The processor will remain liable to the data controller for all the acts and/or omissions of its sub-processors;

 - The processor must assist the data controller in providing subject access and allowing data subjects to exercise their rights under the GDPR;